|

 approach to Health & Safety.

-legislation and subsequent regulations must be reviewed regularly,
+and subsequent regulations must be reviewed regularly, with trade

-with trade union representatives, who can make valuable contributions
+union representatives, who can make valuable contributions about

-about any improvements needed in a workplace.
-Under the Health
+any improvements needed in a workplace.
+Under the Health &

-& Safety at Work, etc. Act, safety representatives have
+Safety at Work, etc. Act, safety representatives have a wide range

-a wide range of rights and functions and regular meetings of
+of rights and functions and regular meetings of health and safety

-health and safety committees are the ideal fora to discuss issues
+committees are the ideal fora to discuss issues of mutual concerns.

-in our survey had Health & Safety policies, as required
+our survey had Health & Safety policies, as required under

 5. OCCUPATIONAL HEALTH

-to play in preventing ill-health through work and in ensuring
+play in preventing ill-health through work and in ensuring that

-that people can return to work as quickly as possible after
+people can return to work as quickly as possible after an illness.

-two elements to occupational health.
-Firstly, in the effect
+elements to occupational health.
+Firstly, in the effect of work

-by determining the action required to prevent people being made
+determining the action required to prevent people being made ill

-ill by work and by introducing suitable control measures to
+by work and by introducing suitable control measures to prevent

-prevent ill health, such as back pain.
-Secondly to ensure that
+ill health, such as back pain.
+Secondly to ensure that people

 are not unreasonably prevented from taking up job opportunities